MMMustafakamran/ppit-notes-final/final cheat sheet.md

 | **Trade Secret** | Confidential business information | As long as secret kept | Proprietary algorithms, AI models |

 ### Key Points
-- **Trademark and Domain Names**: Trademark can be used as domain name, but should be used carefully to avoid conflicts
+- **Trademark and Domain Names**: Trademark can be used as domain name (Yes), but should be used carefully to avoid conflicts
-- **Copyright**: Unauthorized copying is both unethical and illegal
+- **Copyright Violation**: Making unauthorized copies of copyrighted software is NOT ethical and NOT legal
+- **Planting Viruses**: Planting viruses in someone else's computer is NOT ethical and NOT legal
 - **Copyright protects expression, NOT ideas**

 ### Protecting a Startup/FYP